5 Eco Friendly Interior Design Ideas

 3 – Plants as decorations

-To decorate your home, plants are just about the most eco-friendly decoration that you can get.
+Plants are just about the most eco-friendly decoration you can get to decorate your home.
 There are many low maintenance houseplants out there, one of which is the Chinese Evergreen.
 These plants thrive best in indirect sunlight and should be placed in a warm spot.
-The Chinese Evergreen plant only requires moderate watering, overwatering can result in rotting roots.
-Another great low maintenance plant for the home is the Moth Orchid, also known as ‘Phalaenopsis’.
-These can easily be grown indoors plus they bloom for up to 6 months.
-These plants need consistent moisture and light, so they are best placed upon a windowsill.
+The Chinese Evergreen plant only requires moderate watering; overwatering can result in rotting roots.
+Another great low maintenance plant for the home is the Moth Orchid, known as ‘Phalaenopsis’.
+You can easily plant and grow these indoors.
+Then wait for the show–they will bloom for up to 6 months.
+These plants need consistent moisture and light, so they are best placed on a windowsill.

 4 – Window tint

-Those looking to save money on their monthly energy bills should look into investing in window tinting films.
-These films allow exactly the right amount of light to get through, whilst also enhancing the comfort levels of your home.
-Tinting films can help you to gain the ideal temperature for a space, meaning no more too cold or too hot anomalies.
-With a Home Privacy Window Film, you’ll ensure that your home remains a private space plus you’ll improve security.
+Those looking to save money on their monthly energy bills should invest in window tinting films.
+These films allow the right amount of light to get through while enhancing your home’s comfort levels.
+Tinting films can help you to gain the ideal temperature for space, meaning no more too cold or too-hot anomalies.
+With home privacy window film, you’ll ensure that your home remains a private space plus you’ll improve security.

 5 – Choose natural, eco-friendly media

-When you are choosing materials for your home; from sofas to rugs or tables, be sure to prioritize natural materials.
-Look for those materials which do not harm the earth during the production processes.
+When choosing materials for your home, from sofas to rugs or tables, be sure to prioritize natural materials.
+Look for materials that do not harm the earth during production.
 Ensure that you choose items that are easily recycled or biodegradable.
 Hemp is a top choice as a sustainable material, the plant uses only a small amount of water to grow and the plant can be harvested without the use of chemical-based pesticides.

 Final Thoughts on Creating an Eco-Friendly Home